gadicc/meteor-hmr/README.md

 Just do a browser refresh like normal (ctrl-R, etc).

-~~In situations we can't handle, we'll automatically resort to a regular Meteor client refresh.
-If you ever need to do this yourself, just call `hot.reload()` on the client.
-To disable the automatic behaviour, call `hot.disableReload()` in your app, once.~~

-~~If the automatic refresh is happening in cases where you think it shouldn't, it can be useful to disable it to see the exact error messages, etc.~~
+If you experience the need to do this frequently, please report on GitHub.

+Note, errors thrown in your app can break Meteor's HCP system, requiring a browser refresh regardless... we can't help with that.

+## Packages

+If you replace the `api.use('ecmascript')` in the `package.js` file with the `gadicc:ecmascript-hot@<currentVersion>`, you'll be able to use the hotloading while developing local packages, with one caveat:

+This only works for "new style" 1.3 module packages.
+That means any reference inside of a file should refer to the local scope *only*, i.e. any dependencies should be imported via the `import X from Y;` syntax, and your code should not expect them to "just be available" because of Meteor's linker code.

 ## Troubleshooting